 Many people confuse keto diet constipation with simply pooping less.

-That’s because a well-formulated keto diet is based on fatty keto meats, fatty fish, and healthy fats that provide your body all the nutrients it needs in highly bioavailable formats.
+That’s because a well-formulated keto diet is based on fatty keto meats, fatty fish, and healthy fats that provide your body with all the nutrients it needs in highly bioavailable formats.
 This means much less unusable waste that your body needs to expel.

 On the other hand, non keto foods like corn, beans, and many other fiber-laden plant foods, are often visible on the other end, which says a lot about how useful (useless) they are for you body.